chalianwar/chalianwar.github.io/_pages/about.md

 "Enterprise-Strength Federated Learning for Hybrid Cloud and Edge".
 I am also a co-inventor of 10+ U.S. patents.

-<span style="color:red">Open positions for graduate students.</span><br>
-Email me your CV, if you are interested in systems and machine learning.

 ### Recent Publications
 * Paper accepted in VLDB'23.
 Congratulations to Jingyuan, Ben, and the team!